OpenBB-finance/OpenBB/website/content/bot/reference/discord/duedilligence/divinfo.md

 # divinfo

-Displays dividend information for a stock.
+This command retrieves dividend information for a given stock, provided that the stock ticker is specified.
+For example, if the user enters "/dd divinfo ticker:AAPL", the function will return dividend information for the stock with the ticker symbol 'AAPL' (Apple Inc.).

 ### Usage